prabhatkumar1379/OOPS-C-/README.md

 }

 ```
-<p>Note : emp and emp2 are objects created from the same class, each having its own identity and state, while sharing the same behavior defined in the class.</p>
+**Note:** emp and emp2 are objects created from the same class, each having its own identity and state, while sharing the same behavior defined in the class.